 Boston University will bring the 20 years of expertise of one of the most accomplished mayors in the country to the Charles River Campus next semester.
 Outgoing Boston Mayor Thomas M. Menino, whose leadership transformed Boston from a city that seemed to be running in place to a magnet for entrepreneurs, artists, and young professionals, will join the BU faculty in February to help lead an initiative that will define the politics and services, such as education, health care, transportation, and technology, needed for cities to thrive as economic hubs in the 21st century.
-Menino and BU President Robert A. Brown will announce the appointment at a press conference at 10 a.m. on Wednesday at 100 Bay State Rd.
-The event is open to the BU community.
+Menino and BU President Robert A. Brown announced the appointment at a press conference at 10 a.m. on Wednesday at 100 Bay State Rd.

 Menino (Hon.’01), who leaves office in January after choosing not to run for a sixth term, will become codirector of the Initiative on Cities (IoC), which will convene the best current and former leaders of cities to share with academics and scholars from around the world their practical knowledge of how urban areas drive growth.
 The IoC will be affiliated with BU’s Frederick S. Pardee Center for the Study of the Longer-Range Future and will study the governance and organization of the world’s swelling urban areas.
 Graham Wilson, a College of Arts & Sciences professor and chair of political science, will codirect the IoC.

 Researchers such as Lucy Hutyra, a CAS assistant professor of earth and environment, have predicted booming urban growth in the first decades of this century.
 Hutyra sees a tripling of urban spaces worldwide by 2030, and many experts believe that the quality of life of five billion city dwellers may depend on innovative solutions developed in academic settings.